-- 2) The specifications, details, and installation techniques must conform to the membrane manufacturer's requirements. - 3) Select a membrane for its - 1) composition, both in terms of thickness and reinforcement. - 2) performance characteristics in relation to the intended use of the roof, as for example puncture resistance or reflectivity and reduced heat absorption. - 3) application methodology, which may be limited by the type of supporting deck or substrate to which it will be applied.
+- 2) The specifications, details, and installation techniques must conform to the membrane manufacturer's requirements, unless exceeded by these Standards. - 3) Membranes must be selected for their - 1) performance characteristics in relation to the intended use of the roof, as for example puncture resistance or reflectivity and reduced heat absorption. - 2) application methodology, which may be limited by - 1) the type of supporting deck or substrate to which it will be applied. - 2) its overburden (Only PARS and AARS assemblies are permitted when a conventional roof, or a portion of it, is designed to support any type of load; pavers supported by pedestals are an exception.
+This is subject to the limitations and standards in 14.1.2 Design). - 3) compatibility with chemicals or other contaminants including, without limitation, - 1) animal or vegetable grease. - 2) hot pipes (release valves). - 3) petroleum products or bi-products. - 4) miscellaneous fluids, detrimental to the membrane.